benluelo/game/README.md

-# A backend for my games
+# A backend for my game

 Writing top level headings is hard.